muratk3n/thirdwave/en/tweets/2019/week8.md

 ---

-@AndrewYang

-US antitrust laws are hopelessly out of date.
-They are designed to prohibit price gouging due to monopoly power.
-Today’s tech giants would never dream of gouging.
-Instead they price others out of the market and consolidate.
-The consumer wins but many lose.
-We need new approaches.

----

 Nice.
 This is no electrolysis BTW.
 No electricity is ran through the water.
 U simply shine the light on the thing, and starts generating hydrogen.
 Much closer to how nature generates energy perhaps, e.g. plants.